h-morgan/hntpy/README.md

 Python wrapper for Helium API to simplify interaction with Helium blockchain.
 The aim of this project is to enable retrieval of Helium data from the API in a Pythonic way.

+For comprehensive documentation (with examples), review the full usage docs on [Github](https://github.com/h-morgan/hntpy/tree/main/docs).

 For more detail on exact API responses/data, please see the officical [Helium documentation](https://docs.helium.com/api/blockchain/introduction).

 This project is continually under development.
 If you notice a bug, or have a feature request, please submit a Github issue [here](https://github.com/h-morgan/hntpy/issues).